About me

 I am an integrative therapist, drawing on approaches such as Gestalt, parts work, creative activities, psycho‑education and body‑based awareness.
 I have completed Part 1 of the Somatic Experiencing training with Babette Rothschild, which supports my work with trauma held in the body.

-Trauma often becomes "trapped" when the nervous system goes into a freeze or shutdown response.
+Past traumas can lead to repeated, exhausting patterns of fight, flight or freeze, even though clients cognitively understand this to be irrational.
 I help clients gently reconnect with the wisdom of the body, increase their window of tolerance, and find ways to feel safe, grounded and connected.
 From this steadier place, clients can begin to process trauma in a secure, held and paced way.

 Clients describe me as authentic, clear, accepting and open‑minded.
 I am committed to ongoing learning, particularly around gender and sexual identities, so I can support clients wherever they are in their life experience.
 My aim is to offer a space that is clear, direct and supportive — not clinical, patronising or fluffy.